-In Denmark, the easiest company to incorporate is a sole proprietorship, called “enkeltmandsvirksomhed” in Danish.
+In Denmark, the easiest company to register is a sole proprietorship, called “enkeltmandsvirksomhed” in Danish.
 When deciding between a sole proprietorship and a limited liability company, you must take into account how much money you have and the type of clients you have.
-If you don’t have much money and are in a situation where there’s not much liability with your potential startup, then a sole proprietorship may be your best option, because it’s very easy to start.
-You can register it for free within a few days.
-You might need to pay for an auditor to help you with the process, but otherwise, it’s quick, easy, and cheap.
-No requirements in terms of equity; no need to deposit any money into the bank account, as is required with most of the limited liability companies.
+If you don’t have much money and are in a situation where there’s not much liability with your potential startup, then a sole proprietorship might be your best option, because it’s very easy to start.
+You can register for free within a few days.
+You might need to pay for an auditor or accountant to help you with the process, but otherwise, it’s quick, easy, and cheap.
+No requirements in terms of share capital; no need to deposit any money into a bank account, as is required with most of the limited liability companies.

 Pro: Offsetting the company deficit

-Another benefit of choosing a sole proprietorship is that it allows you the opportunity to use other incomes to offset the inevitable deficit of starting your business.
-Some people make a revenue from the beginning, but most businesses have a deficit for 1-3 years or even more; so, with a sole proprietorship, if you have a job in the beginning, and you’re working full-time for six months while starting the business on the side, then the deficit produced by your company can be used as a tax deduction for your employee income.
+Another benefit of choosing a sole proprietorship is that it allows you the opportunity to use other personal incomes to offset the often inevitable deficit of starting your business.
+Some people make a profit from the beginning, but most businesses have a deficit for 1-3 years or even more; so, with a sole proprietorship, if you have a job at the beginning on the side, and you’re working full-time for six months while starting the business, then the deficit generated by your business can be used as a tax deduction for your other income from your job.
 In this way, you’ll benefit a lot from your tax refund in your first year of business.

-The following example will illustrate this benefit: Tax in Denmark is normally 35-45%, but as a good rule of thumb, we’ll say 50%.
+The following example will illustrate this benefit: Tax in Denmark is normally 35-45%, but to make this example easy, we’ll say 50%.
 So imagine you have a deficit the first year of 100.000 DKK, and you have a job alongside running your business, for which you make a salary of 200.000 DKK.
 In this case, you have 200.000 DKK in salary, and you lost 100.000 DKK in your own business, due to all the startup costs.
 When you calculate your tax at the end of the year, you’d have a salary of 200.000 DKK and, from that amount, you can offset the deficit from your own company.
 When the tax office calculates your income, it will be 200.000 DKK minus the 100.000 DKK from your deficit, so you would only have to pay tax on 100.000 DKK.
-If the tax is around 50%, then the tax would be 50.000 DKK.
+If the tax is 50%, then the tax would be 50.000 DKK.
 In this way, you can actually make use of the deficit.
 So if you expect a big deficit and you’re low on cash, a sole proprietorship is a really good idea.

 Con: Personal liability

-However, if you then scale up your company to include two or three full-time employees, then you’d have a liability towards them in terms of salaries, as well as if something goes wrong.
-Moreover, if you acquire some big business which, for instance, results in sales of 1 million DKK per month, but you decide to source the work out and pay your outsourcing partners 900.000 DKK, in this scenario, your margin would not be great.
+However, if you then scale up your business to include two or three full-time employees, then you’d have a liability towards them in terms of salaries, as well as if something goes wrong.
+Moreover, if you acquire some big clients which, for instance, results in sales of 1 million DKK per month, but you decide to source the work and pay your outsourcing partners 900.000 DKK, in this scenario, your margin would not be great.
 Your profit wouldn’t be a million; it would be much less.
-But you would have provided the client a service for 1 million DKK, resulting in a big liability.
+But you would have provided the client services for 1 million DKK, resulting in a big liability.

 One way to avoid such big liabilities is to write your way out of them with a contract.
-In reality, you cannot sign a contract with zero liability; some kind of liability – an amount or percentage – will always need to be incorporated.
 We at Dania Accounting suggest that you look at your competition to see what they negotiate in their contracts or seek advice from a lawyer to stay competitive.